codeforequity-at/botium-connector-watson/README.md

 _Already integrated into Botium Box, no setup required_

 ## Connecting IBM Watson Assistant to Botium
-You need IBM Cloud credentials (Username/Password or API Key) - see [this article](https://chatbotsmagazine.com/10-minutes-codeless-test-automation-for-ibm-watson-chatbots-d71eac9626d7) on how to get it.
+You need IBM Cloud credentials (Username/Password or API Key) - see [IBM Docs](https://cloud.ibm.com/apidocs/assistant/assistant-v2?code=node#authentication) on how to get it.

 Open the file _botium.json_ in your working directory and add the secret: